developer-onizuka/HiveMetastore/README.md

 ```

 # 7. Lifecycle of Metastore
-If mongoDB is updated, then you should load it into DataFrame with spark.read.format("mongo") and saveAsTable() again so that the Hive Metastore can be updated.
+If mongoDB is updated, then you should load it into DataFrame with spark.read.format("mongo") again and df.write.mode("append").saveAsTable("products_new") this time so that the Hive Metastore can be updated.